HenrikSamuelsson/reading-a-philosophy-of-software-design/README.md

 If you can't understand the implementation of one function without also understanding the implementation of another, there is a problem with the design.

+### &#x1F6A9; Overexposure ### &#x1F6A9;

+> If the API for a commonly used feature forces users to learn about other features that are rarely used, this increases the cognitive load on users who don’t need the rarely used features.

+Overexposure can be avoided by not even letting to user chose obscure options and instead just automatically set a default, the most commonly used option.
+This will limit the number of parameters of the function.
+There can then be a separate function change the default options if needed, intended to be invoked in advanced use cases.

+### Terms

+#### E

+##### Exception Masking

+Handling an exception at the lower layer is known **exception masking**, the exception is hidden from the upper layers.
+Error correcting codes that can detect that a bit have been corrupted during transfer and flip it back is an example.